What Are Hand Masses and Tumors?

 - Dupuytren’s nodules are hard, visible knots that form due to the thickening of the tissue beneath the skin in the palm of the hand.
 They are often painless, but may cause discomfort with gripping.
 Nodules themselves do not alter function; however, development of a chord may lead to Dupuytren's contracture of the finger.

 - Epidermal inclusion cysts are benign and form just underneath the skin where there may have been a cut or puncture.
 The cyst is filled with keratin, a soft, waxy material.

-- Giant cell tumors of the tendon sheath are benign tumor masses most commonly found on the palmar surface of index, middle, and ring fingers.
+- Giant cell tumors of the tendon sheath are benign hand tumors most commonly found on the palmar surface of index, middle, and ring fingers.
 Over time, some giant cells tumors of the tendon sheath may become symptomatic and need to be excised.

-There are other less common types of tumors seen in the hand, including lipomas (fatty tumors), neuromas (nerve tumors), nerve sheath tumors, fibromas, and glomus tumors, among others.
+There are other less common types of hand tumors, including lipomas (fatty tumors), neuromas (nerve tumors), nerve sheath tumors, fibromas, and glomus tumors, among others.
 Almost all are benign.

 How are Hand Masses Diagnosed?

 A physical exam and review of your medical history can help to determine the type of hand or wrist tumor you may have.
 X-rays might be taken to evaluate the bones, joints and possibly the soft tissue.
 Further studies such as ultrasound, CT, MRI, or bone scans may be done to help narrow down the diagnosis.
 A biopsy may be considered confirm diagnoses.

 How are Hand Tumors Treated?

 Typically, the most successful treatment is removing the tumor with surgery.
 This allows a pathologist to analyze it and to determine the type of tumor.
 Often, surgery is done on an outpatient basis.